Amna Al Qubaisi

-Amna Al Qubaisi (آمنة القبيسي; born 28 March 2000) is an Emirati racing driver.
+Amna Al Qubaisi (آمنة القبيسي; born 28 March 2000) is an American-born Emirati racing driver who currently competes in the Ligier European Series with Team Virage in the #88 entry alongside her sister Hamda.
 On 16 December 2018, she became the first Middle Eastern woman to take part in a motorsport test program for Formula E after the Diriyah ePrix in Saudi Arabia.

-Personal life
+Early and personal life

-Amna was born in Washington, Virginia in the United States.
-She is the daughter of Khaled Al Qubaisi, CEO of Real Estate and Infrastructure Investment platform at Mubadala Investment Company and also a racing driver who was the first Emirati to compete at the 24 Hours of Le Mans race in France, claiming two class podiums.
-She is the first Emirati woman to participate in motorsports with Daman Speed Academy and compete internationally.
-She is also Hamda Al Qubaisi's older sister.
-Amna attends Sorbonne University Abu Dhabi, completing a degree in physics and her interests include partying, clubbing, karting, gymnastics, and jet skiing.
+Amna was born in Washington, Virginia, United States to Khaled Al Qubaisi, former CEO of Real Estate and Infrastructure Investment at Mubadala Investment Company and the first Emirati to compete at the 24 Hours of Le Mans race, claiming two class podiums.
+She competed in karting for Daman Speed Academy.

+Amna attends Sorbonne University Abu Dhabi, completing a degree in Records Management and Archival Science and her interests include karting, gymnastics and jet skiing.

 Career

 Karting

-Amna began her karting career in 2014 at the age of fourteen.
+Amna began her karting career in 2014 at the age of 14.
 She was the first Arab woman to participate at the Rotax Max Challenge (RMC) World Finals.
-Two years later she began competing internationally claiming top 10 finishes.
-In 2017, she was the first Arabic girl to win the UAE RMC Championship.
-She was also the first female to be sponsored by Kaspersky Lab.
-She was also the first female to be selected by the ATCUAE to represent the UAE at the GCC Young Drivers Academy Programme which she won.
+Two years later she began competing internationally, claiming multiple top 10 finishes.
+In 2017, she was the first Arab girl to win the UAE RMC Championship.
+She was also the first female to be sponsored by Kaspersky Lab, and to be selected by the ATCUAE to represent the UAE at the GCC Young Drivers Academy Programme, which she won.

 X30 Euro Series Wackersdorf

 Amna and her sister Hamda participated at the X30 Euro Series in Wackersdorf with Team Driver.
-It was Amna's first time to drive in Wackersdorf and she has showed great pace being amongst the top five in one of her heats.
-Amna has finished 16th overall out of 54 drivers, and she was also the only female to reach the Final.
+It was Amna's first time driving in Wackersdorf, but she showed great pace, finishing amongst the top five in one of her heats.
+Amna finished 16th overall out of 54 drivers, and was the only female to reach the Final.

-Italian X30 Championship

-Amna has participated at the Italian X30 Championships in Adria for the first time.
-She ran in fifteenth until her engine failed.
-However she was amongst the top 20 with only 0.2 sec off the fastest time.